nullshots/nullshots/content/english/articles/code-quality/java-code-quality-001.md

 draft: false
 ---
 ## Overview
-Let's begin the journey to better and bug free code.
-This series would focus on writing code optimization and quality in java.
+Let's begin the journey to write better and bug free code.
+This series would focus on optimization and quality of code in java.

 ##  Code Review and Code Quality Issue - 001